 - In regard to corporate governance, DENSO deserves high praise for establishing and implementing a structure based on Japan’s Corporate Governance Code as well as for promoting information disclosure.
 In addition, high marks should be given to DENSO for clarifying methods for “appropriate cooperation with stakeholders other than shareholders” within its “Basic Corporate Governance Policy,” established in June 2015, and making efforts to put these methods into practice.
 Going forward, I hope that the management ranks of DENSO, including the Company’s directors, work to enhance diversity.
-I also have high expectations that DENSO’s management will lead the way with its decision-making, including the formulation of materiality, and that it will increase the number of opportunities for engaging in dialogue with the local communities in the Company’s core regions of operation around the world.
+I also have high expectations that DENSO’s management will lead the way with its decision-making, including the formulation of materiality, and that it will increase the number of opportunities for engaging in dialogue with local communities in the Company’s core regions of operation around the world.

 - For environmental management, DENSO has established quantitative targets and promotion plans for each department and relevant manager in regard to a detailed list of items in order to further pursue environmental efficiency in terms of both products and manufacturing, which the Company already maintains at a world-class level, and resource productivity.
 To realize these targets, initiatives are being carried out and verified Companywide.
 I evaluate DENSO highly in this regard.
 DENSO’s “organizational culture that encourages a bottom-up approach and follow-through on decisions” provides a backbone for the Company’s environmental management initiatives, an area in which DENSO excels on a global basis.
 This organizational culture can also be viewed as the source for deepening the Company’s initiatives toward sustainable growth and social contribution.
-In particular, through item 115, “Perfect Energy Factory (PEF) Activities,” as well as “Just-In-Time (JIT) Energy Activities,” where the Production and Facilities Management departments share necessary information on all types of resources—including not only electricity and gas but also compressed air, air, steam, water, and lighting—in advance using “electric signboards” and work to minimize and optimize supply, DENSO has established a framework for having those working on the frontline recognize issues that need to be improved upon on their own—and I give this framework a high evaluation.
+In particular, through item 115, “Perfect Energy Factory (PEF) Activities,” as well as “Just-in-Time (JIT) Energy Activities,” where the Production and Facilities Management departments share necessary information on all types of resources—including not only electricity and gas but also compressed air, air, steam, water, and lighting—in advance using “electric signboards” and work to minimize and optimize supply, DENSO has established and repeatedly evolved a framework for having those working on the front line recognize issues that need to be improved upon on their own—and I give this framework a high evaluation.
 These efforts represent best practices that should act as a benchmark for the global manufacturing industry.
-In addition, I believe DENSO should be commended for clarifying and steadily promoting its three targets of “ENERGY 1/2; CLEAN × 2; and GREEN × 2” (Target 3), as well as 10 specific actions (Action 10) for realizing these targets, within DENSO Eco Vision 2025, which was announced in fiscal 2017.
-I give a high evaluation of the items and processes within the report, which were compiled in detail.
-I also give a high evaluation to the prompt expansion of initiatives in water management that take into account regional characteristics as well as the development of methods to calculate the environmental footprint during car use by automotive part.
-In addition, I am impressed with the fact that DENSO has clarified areas where auto parts can be used to improve energy efficiency and reduce the burden in terms of mass, electricity, and power consumption, in addition to the fact that the Company has set an industry standard in this regard via the Japan Auto Parts Industries Association.
-Going forward, I remain hopeful that DENSO will expand, deepen, and achieve Target 3 in such ways as leveraging micro-hydro power generation that makes use of drainage water, while giving consideration to its entire global value chain, including its service stations.
+In addition, I believe DENSO should be commended for clarifying and steadily promoting its three targets (Target 3) of “ENERGY 1/2; CLEAN × 2; and GREEN × 2,” as well as 10 specific actions (Action 10) for realizing these targets, under DENSO Eco Vision 2025, which was announced in fiscal 2017.
+DENSO has also created kid-friendly educational materials on the environment that make use of popular cartoon characters.
+Taking into account its global value chain, including its service stations, I remain hopeful that DENSO will make significant accomplishments toward Target 3 in such ways as understanding and improving the conditions regarding the use and recycling of plastics, which are known to have an impact on marine ecosystems and biodiversity.

 Areas in which DENSO should make further efforts while evaluating the progress of its initiatives

 - In terms of improving customer satisfaction, I commend DENSO for gradually opening independent service sites in Southeast Asian countries and for promoting business operations that respond to local market characteristics and the development of human resources.
-At the same time, I will maintain my expectations that DENSO moves forward with improvements in fuel efficiency during car use, primarily by leveraging service centers in emerging countries, as well as with reductions to its environmental footprint, such as through fluorocarbon recovery, and improvements in safety.
+At the same time, I maintain expectations that DENSO will move forward with improvements in fuel efficiency during car use, primarily by leveraging service centers in emerging countries, as well as with reductions to its environmental footprint, such as through fluorocarbon recovery, and improvements in safety.
 Domestically, I expect DENSO to continue to analyze trends in customer inquiries and move forward with efforts to disclose information more effectively and provide customer support.

-- As for DENSO's social contribution activities for international and local communities, I give DENSO high marks for the diverse and trailblazing initiatives that it is undertaking.
-These initiatives include the Compassionate Point System, in which nearly half of the Company's directors and employees participate, support for persons with disabilities through the Wheelchairs and Friendship Center of Asia and other means, as well as the promotion of traffic safety awareness.
+- As for DENSO’s social contribution activities for international and local communities, I give DENSO high marks for the diverse and trailblazing initiatives that it is undertaking.
+These initiatives include the Compassionate Point System, in which nearly half of the Company’s directors and employees participate, support for persons with disabilities and adaptive sports through the Wheelchairs and Friendship Center of Asia and other means, as well as the promotion of traffic safety awareness.
 At the same time, I hope that employees of the Group worldwide take action in their respective communities to act as traffic safety instructors.
 I also sincerely hope that DENSO leverages its services and strengths to their full potential in such ways as creating regional traffic safety maps and curriculums for the development of human resources.
 In addition, I continue to strongly encourage DENSO to promote efforts aimed at creating a society with zero traffic accidents and provide support for recovery efforts in disaster-stricken areas.